huw-morris-lab/general-kronos/README.md

 Basically, if you have many jobs that might take a long time and they are independent of each other, you can use this.
 E.g. if you want to run a big GWAS but on subsets of the genome (e.g. 50k SNPs at a time).

-First you need to set up the Sun Grid Engine path in your home directory, e.g. /data/home/mtan.
+First you need to set up the 'son of grid engine' path in your home directory, e.g. /data/home/mtan.
 This will make a .profile file.

 ```
 cat ~/.profile